-Typically, a printed letter is reserved for the most important of job-related or other professional communications: recommendation letters, cover letters, resignation letters, legal correspondence, company communications, etc. Since it's such a formal mode of communication, you'll want to make sure you know to format a letter.
+Today, a printed letter is usually reserved for important professional communications, such as recommendation letters, job cover letters, resignation letters, legal correspondence, and company communications.
+Since a letter is a formal mode of communication, you'll want to know how to write one that is professional.

-Proper formatting is especially important if you're sending a hard copy to the recipient rather than an email – the letter needs to fit the page properly and look good.
+Correct formatting is especially important if you're sending a hard copy to the recipient rather than an email because the letter needs to fit the page and look good.

-The following sample letter format includes the information you need to include when writing a letter, along with advice on the appropriate font, salutation, spacing, closing, and signature for business correspondence.
+The following sample letter format illustrates the information you need to include when writing a letter, along with advice on the appropriate font, salutation, spacing, closing, and signature for business correspondence.